William Davies (priest): Veneration

-Following careful investigation, William Davies was beatified by Pope John Paul II as one of the Eighty-five martyrs of England and Wales on 22 November 1987.
+William Davies was beatified by Pope John Paul II as one of the Eighty-five martyrs of England and Wales on 22 November 1987.
 Davies' feast day is celebrated every year on 27 July.

 During the 2010 papal visit to the United Kingdom, Pope Benedict XVI was presented with an exact facsimile and replica of Y Drych Cristianogawl, which had been commissioned by Joseph Anthony Kelly, Editor of The Universe Catholic weekly as a gift to the Holy See from the Welsh people.
 The facsimile was produced by renowned book conservator Julian Thomas at the National Library of Wales in Aberystwyth, using one of the only two surviving copies of the original volume.

-Cavalier poet Gwilym Puw, the grandson of Robert Puw, was later to praise Davies in Welsh bardic poetry as, "Syr William seren ei wlad" ("Sir William, star of his country").
+Gwilym Puw, the grandson of Robert Puw, was later to praise Davies in Welsh bardic poetry as, "Syr William seren ei wlad" ("Sir William, star of his country").